Keyboard shortcuts

 For each asset_ref, AMS auto-injects two GM scalars so the control program and HMI can react:

-• ams_active_<field>_asset_id
+• ams_active_<name>_asset_id

-• ams_active_<field>_calibration_id
+• ams_active_<name>_calibration_id

 (For example: ams_active_load_cell_z_asset_id.)